 This entry specifies that EZproxy should connect to the script http://auth.yourlib.org/cgi-bin/check.cgi using a GET method and send the variables user and pass with the username and password that was provided on the login form.
 If this script displays either of the messages +VALID or webchkpass anywhere in its response, then EZproxy will consider the authentication to be valid.

 This example is the same as the first, except that EZproxy will look for +OK in the response from your script to indicate the the information provided is correct.

 This example is the same as the second, except that EZproxy will use the POST method to submit the username and password.
 The POST method is preferred, since it prevents this information from being recorded into your web server log file.

-Starting with EZproxy 2.2a GA (2003-08-02), an external script may also indicate which groups to which an EZproxy user should be given access.
+An external script may also indicate which groups to which an EZproxy user should be given access.
 To do this, the script must not only output the valid message, but it must also display a line formatted like this: